abakarbit/spas-environmental-monitor/README.md

 ## About the Project

-**Smart Portable Analyzer System (SPAS)** is a field-deployable IIoT monitoring system designed for industrial and environmental applications requiring continuous, multi-parameter data acquisition.
+**SPAS — Edge-Based Environmental Telemetry & SPARING Gateway** is a field-deployable IIoT monitoring system designed for industrial and environmental applications requiring continuous, multi-parameter data acquisition.
 The system is architected around a Raspberry Pi edge device that communicates with a heterogeneous array of scientific instruments via RS485 (Modbus RTU), Ethernet (Modbus TCP), and GPIO interfaces.

 ### Problem Statement